thenewobjective/thenewobjective.github.io/_posts/software-systems-engineering/2024-05-23-managing-complexity.md

 > Elaborations to express an idea complicate the expression
 > <cite markdown="1">[Gerald Sussman](https://en.wikipedia.org/wiki/Gerald_Jay_Sussman)</cite>

-So the complexity of our code, whether it be extrinsic or intrinsic is the "weight" that bears upon us thus complexity is our "gravity" and what we fighting against.
+So, the complexity of our code, whether it be extrinsic or intrinsic is the "weight" that bears upon us thus complexity is our "gravity" and what we fighting against.
 Our goal is then how can we get the two lines of this chart to align?

 {% include figure.html